pabloroca/obfuscateapi/README.md

 From your achived project, you will have an ```obfuscateapi date.xcarchive``` file

-### 4 Copy executable to your usrArchive the project
+### 4 Copy executable to your usr/local/bin folder

 Go to xcarchive, show contents and locate  ```/usr/local/bin/obfuscateapi``` and copy it to your ```/usr/local/bin folder```